 Project support officers are normally contracted to work between 9am and 5pm, although extra evening and weekend work is common, especially when project deadlines are looming.

-Although a degree is not strictly necessary for entry into this line of work, completing an undergraduate degree in a relevant subject, such as business studies, management studies, computer science or public administration, may boost your chances of finding a job.
+Although a degree is not strictly necessary for entry into this line of work, completing an undergraduate degree in a relevant subject, such as business studies, management studies, computer science or public administration, may boost your chances of finding a job after graduation.